porsche-design-system/porsche-design-system/packages/components/src/components/feedback/inline-notification/inline-notification.examples.md

     state = 'neutral';
     width = 'basic';

-    defaultHeading = 'Some inline-notification heading';
+    defaultHeading = 'Some heading';
-    defaultDescription = 'Some inline-notification description.';
+    defaultDescription = 'Some description.';
-    slottedHeading = 'Some slotted inline-notification heading';
+    slottedHeading = 'Some slotted heading';
-    slottedDescription = 'Some slotted inline-notification description.
+    slottedDescription = 'Some slotted description.
 You can also add inline <a href="https://porsche.com">links</a> to route to another page.';

     basic =
 `<p-inline-notification heading="${this.defaultHeading}" description="${this.defaultDescription}">